The first evidence for the existence of God is something that David mentioned three thousand years ago in Psalm 19.

 Bill Gates, the founder of Microsoft, said this about DNA: “DNA is like a computer program, but far, far more advanced than any software we’ve ever created.”
 [Bill Gates, The Road Ahead, 1996, p.
 228]

 Do you know how much intelligence went into designing Microsoft software?
-Not as much as Apple, but umm, Bill Gates says, what’s going on in DNA is far more advanced than anything we’ve ever created.
-Where did this staggering amount of complex detailed information in a cell’s DNA come from?
+Not as much as Apple, but Bill Gates says that what’s going on in DNA is far more advanced than software Microsoft has ever created.
+Where did this staggering amount of complex, detailed information and instruction in a cell’s DNA come from?
 Computer programs do not write themselves.
 A programmer is always involved.
 Even if you provide lots of time, a computer program cannot write itself.

 Someone shouted out to me once, “I get viruses all the time when I leave my computer on.”

 Well, even computer viruses are designed by someone.
 And the same is true with the complex information stored in DNA.
 Where did it come from?

 SKEPTIC: Non-directed natural causes?